-My targets - Plan What will we do to help me - Do How I got on - Review (Spring 2022)

-l can Who, what, where, when (refer to non-costed provision map) Achieved Partially Achieved Not Achieved delete as

-S - specific (behaviour, conditions, criteria) appropriate What has been the impact on the pupil?

-M - manageable and measurable What support worked?

-A - achievable and agreed

-R - realistic and reviewable

-T - time bounded
+My targets - Plan What will we do to help me - Do How I got on - Review (Spring 2022) I can S - specific (behaviour, conditions, criteria) Who, what, where, when (refer to non-costed provision map) Achieved Partially Achieved Not Achieved delete as appropriate M - manageable and measurable What has been the impact on the pupil?
+What support worked?
+A - achievable and agreed R - realistic and reviewable T - time bounded l can I can

-l can

-l can